vengi-voxel/vengi/docs/Configuration.md

 ./vengi-voxconvert [...]
 ```

+## Configuration file

+* Linux: `~/.local/share/vengi/voxconvert/voxconvert.vars`
+* Windows: `C:/Users/bob/AppData/Roaming/vengi/voxconvert/voxconvert.vars`
+* Mac: `/Users/bob/Library/Application Support/vengi/voxconvert/voxconvert.vars`

-### Search paths
+## Search paths

 You can get a list of search paths by calling the particular application with the `--help` parameter on the command line.
 This will print a list of search paths.
 You can even add your own paths by setting the cvar `core_path`.

 > For packagers it might be interesting to set the `PKGDATADIR` cmake variable.

-### Configuration file

-* Linux: `~/.local/share/vengi/voxconvert/voxconvert.vars`
-* Windows: `C:/Users/bob/AppData/Roaming/vengi/voxconvert/voxconvert.vars`
-* Mac: `/Users/bob/Library/Application Support/vengi/voxconvert/voxconvert.vars`

 ## Commands